MixeroTN/RobloxDevelopmentTools/README.md

 # Roblox Development Tools

-Pack of scripts to make the development easier.
+The set of scripts to make the development easier.

 ## Where to put?